Microscopic Theory for Coupled Atomistic Magnetization and Lattice Dynamics: Introduction

+We notice that in the past there have been several considerations of coupling magnetic and elastic degrees of freedom, see for instance Refs. \cite{PhysRev.110.836,JETP.35.157,JMathPhys.5.1298}.
+A bi-linear magneto-elastic coupling, which has some similarities to the coupling derived in this paper, has also been considered previously \cite{PhysRev.110.836}.
+However, all these discussions were based on hydrodynamics approaches aiming towards phenomenological descriptions of the macroscopic continuum and mechanisms for coupling between magnetic and elastic properties of solids.
+Such accounts are accreditable only in the long wave length limit.
+We find that there is an apparent lack in the literature of systematic descriptions addressing the quantum mechanical nature of metals which is responsible for the effective couplings between the degrees of freedom represented by the spins and lattice at an atomistic length scale.

-The purpose of this Letter is to propose a theoretical framework in which the magnetic and mechanical degrees of freedom are treated on the same footing for systems both in and out-of-equilibrium.
-To this end we derive coupled equations for the mechanical displacement $\bfQ$ and magnetization $\bfM$ dynamics that provides a natural extension of harmonic lattice dynamics, on the one hand, and the LLG description of the magnetization, on the other.
-The desired result can in the long wave-length limit be written on the form
+The purpose of this Paper is to derive from first principles a theoretical framework for coupled atomistic magnetization and lattice dynamics.
+In order to treat magnetic and mechanical degrees of freedom on the same footing, our starting point is to formulate the action of the system.
+From this action we derive, to leading order, bilinear couplings between spins and mechanical displacements, couplings which are of three different types, namely spin-spin, displacement-displacement and the novel bilinear spin-displacement coupling.
+Furthermore we obtain the coupled equations of motion for the mechanical displacement $\{\bf Q_i\}$ and velocity $\{\bf V_i\}$, and the magnetization $\{\bf M_i\}$ dynamics, thus providing a natural extension of harmonic lattice dynamics, on the one hand, and the LLG description of the magnetization dynamics of bilinear spin Hamiltonians, on the other.
+The framework is applicable to general out-of-equilibrium conditions and includes also retardation mechanisms.

-Here, the effective magnetic field $\bfB$ includes both the external and internal magnetic fields, of which the latter comprises magnetic exchange interactions and both purely magnetic anisotropy fields and anisotropy fields arising from the magneto-elastic coupling.
-Analogously, the effective force field $\gamma_E\bfE$ comprises both the purely lattice dynamical forces and the forces generated on the lattice by the magnetic field fluctuations, as well as the forces exerted by an external electric field.
-The potential $\bfV$ essentially provides a \emph{spring} constant for the displacement.
-Furthermore, the damping tensors $\hat\bfG_{pq}$, ($p,q=c,s$, where $c$ and $s$ denote charge and spin degrees), account for intra- and inter-subsystem dissipation, emphasizing that dissipation cannot be considered as confined to the subsystems but rather is a property of the whole system.

-In the limit of vanishing spin-lattice interactions in Eq.~(\ref{eq-coupled}), the lattice and magnetic dynamics decouple.
-Then Eq.~(\ref{eq-cM}) reduces to the LLG equation whereas Eq.~(\ref{eq-cL}) describes damped driven harmonic oscillator motion.

-The system displayed in Eq. (\ref{eq-coupled}) can be derived from a minimal microscopical model in which there is no \emph{ad hoc} coupling between the lattice and magnetic degrees of freedom, $\bfQ$ and $\bfM$.
-By contrast, these quantities are assumed to only couple locally to the itinerant electrons in the material and we demonstrate that the electronic structure mediates the effective interactions between $\bfQ$ and $\bfM$.